 Leaders assume important roles at all levels of our society.
 We rely on them to set the direction, focus the group and prevent things from becoming overwhelming.
 We expect a great deal of our leaders and often forget that everyone leads based on their own beliefs.
 And what each of us believes is different based on personal experiences and societal norms.
 My reactions are an indicator of the energy tied to my beliefs.
 We all react.
 In the reactive state, our energy is not available for productive, creative thought.
 Change and … Read More

+We say that we care about our children.
 I live in Nova Scotia and on Monday, my children will not be attending school as a labour dispute between teachers and the province escalates.
-I am observing the reactions from the perspective of my lessons in Logosynthesis and I am going to offer a few words in an attempt to broaden the conversation.
+I am observing the reactions from the perspective of my lessons in Logosynthesis® and I am going to offer a few words in an attempt to broaden the conversation.
 The common theme on social media is ‘If you care about our children you would …’.
-Yes, we should all care about our children!
-But our reactions … Read More
+Our reactions can … Read More

 We all react to everyday life events.
 Some reactions are beneficial to our success and others hold us back from achieving our goals.
 However I have come to recognize that even the reactions that are beneficial to an individual’s success can be damaging to the team.
 And reactions that are beneficial to the team, may hold an individual back.
 As leaders, parents and people of influence, what is needed to get the job done may be clear.
 The energy bound in … Read More